chris4jahn/Cloud-Coffeebreak/_posts/2025-02-15-azure-naming-policy-avoiding-chaos-in-the-cloud-with-terraform.md

 ---
 layout: post
 title: "Azure Naming Policy"
-date: 2025-02-15
+date: 2025-03-09
-subtitle: "Avoiding Chaos in the Cloud with terraform"
+subtitle: "Avoiding Chaos in the Cloud with Terraform"
 background: '/img/header.webp'
 ---

 A **naming policy** is essential when moving to the cloud.
 A well-defined naming convention helps maintain order within your subscriptions and enables quick identification of connected resources.

-In this blog post I want to start with the essentials of naming conventions.
-What are the rules?
-What are good ideas and what aren't?
-After that I will show you my preferred variant of ensuring naming policies by using Infrastructure as Code and the azurecaf module together with ...
+In this blog post, I’ll cover the essentials of naming conventions: the rules, best practices, and common mistakes.
+Then, I’ll show you my preferred method of enforcing naming policies using **Infrastructure as Code (IaC)** and the **Azure Cloud Adoption Framework (CAF) module**.

 ## My Brief History of Naming Conventions